Holland St & College Ave Mobility Improvements

 But this will still be much better than it is now.

-pingswept over 3 years ago
+pingswept almost 4 years ago

 I am hoping for some more speed bumps in the College Ave and Davis Square areas.
 I live on Hall Ave, and I think we could use a speed bump midway through the street.
 I think Morrison Ave.
 Could use a stop sign or speed bump too.
 Given how fast people travel on College Ave, perhaps a speed bump or another stop sign would help too.